devpaul/speex/README.md

 				* `{oggDirectory}\include`
 		* repeat process for the `speexdec` project
 	* add linker reference to `libogg.lib`
-		* right click on the `speexdec` project in the Soluton Explorer and select `Properties`
+		* right click on the `speexdec` project in the Solution Explorer and select `Properties`
 		* Open Configuration Properties -> Linker -> Input
 		* Edit the Additional Dependencies option
 			* add an entry for `libogg.lib`